dobios/dvrtl/README.md

 DVRTL is a lightweight front-end for the CIRCT compiler, augmented to be used as a deductive verification language.

+The language is implemented using `MyPy` with parallel parsing (enabled by the declarative structure of the language), so hopefully the performance shouldn't be too bad.

+The language supports two backends:
+- `circt-bmc`: The integrated bounded model-checker in the CIRCT compiler.
+- `btor2-opt`: A python-based compiler for the btor2 format the runs on `btormc`.

 ## Syntax
 The syntax was defined to closely mimic the abstraction level of the CIRCT core IR, while also being slightly more human-friendly to write than an MLIR program.